New Brunswick High School: Enrollment of Hyejeong Shin

-On January 16, 2023, 29-year-old Hyejeong Shin enrolled in New Brunswick High School using a falsified birth certificate and was accepted into school without a prior background check.
+On January 16, 2023, 29-year-old Hyejeong Shin, a graduate of Rutgers University, enrolled in New Brunswick High School using a falsified birth certificate and was accepted into school without a prior background check.
 Shin began attending classes for the next four days before being caught by school officials later that same week.
 School officials held a Board of Education meeting in the high school's auditorium on January 24, 2023.
 Stated by Aubrey Johnson, superintendent of the New Brunswick Public Schools district, was the following:"Last week, by filing false documents, an adult female posing as a student was able to be enrolled in our high school.
 She attended school for four days, I can't tell you if she was here for the entire block schedule, she was in few classes in the most time in our guidance week as we were trying to get more information from her."Many students and parents were outraged following the discovery of her true identity.
-Students had claimed that Shin was communicating with other female students via text and were told to meet up at Commercial Avenue, supposedly as a way to recruit them for sex trafficking.
-By the next week of school, in response, a large majority of students protested out on school hallways, demanding for justice and improved security.
+Students had claimed that Shin had been communicating with other female students via texting and were told to meet up at Commercial Avenue, allegedly as a way to recruit them for sex trafficking.
+By the next week, in response, a large majority of students held a protest out on school hallways, demanding for justice and improved security.